 Some of the best ideas for growth I’ve ever had have come from mucking around with my own stuff or someone else’s.
 It’s like riffing to your favorite jam on the radio and creating your own silly songs.
 Experimenting requires thoughtful tinkering.
 One of my tried and true tinker methods is to explore sites built by intriguing companies.
 I often will examine pages thoroughly to learn what they’re doing on their home pages, blogs, shopping carts, etc.

 Sometimes I’ll go so far as to fill out their web forms to see how they market themselves effectively through email.
-I like to see what it’s like to hop in their funnel: How is the experience?
+I like to see what it’s like to hop in their funnel.
+How is the experience?
 Is it exciting?
 Is there ample feedback?
 Is it … fun?
 Be honest with yourself, if you spare your feelings, remember the general public won’t always be as kind.

 Where you’ll need to cruise for ideas is dependent on what you’re working on.
 Apple is an interesting case to look at for SEO as they have never really “done” a blog in the classic sense, so their site is not necessarily a good example for content layouts.
-If you are enhancing a shopping cart for better click through rates (CTR) it would make sense to study Apple’s cart, because they sell millions of dollars in products online every month- despite speculation of a decline in recent years.
+If you are enhancing a shopping cart for better click-through rates (CTR) it would make sense to study Apple’s cart, because they sell millions of dollars in products online every month- despite speculation of a decline in recent years.
 If you are creating a blog with heavy imagery then it’s better to study sites like Lyft, Fubiz or Quartz, because they have delightful layouts for the end user.
-Without an inviting layout your content has less of a chance to be seen.
-Users are especially fickle when it comes to mobile layout and design, because the time on site is less than desktop.
+Without an inviting layout, your content has less of a chance to be seen.
+Users are especially fickle when it comes to mobile layout and design because the time on site is less than desktop.

 Even if the goals of a site do not line up with what you’re working on, ideas can be gained by studying who’s on top.
 Make sure to review the sites on desktop, mobile, tablet, TV, etc. and note the subtle differences.
 Responsive or not, the experiences should be crisp for each user on every platform.
 Websites have had browser sniffing and redirecting capabilities for the better part of a decade.

-Just like flipping through fashion magazines for wardrobe ideas, perusing the sites that are crushing it helps an St. Louis SEO to gain a sense of ‘what’s in’ this season.
+Just like flipping through fashion magazines for wardrobe ideas, perusing the sites that are crushing it helps a St. Louis SEO to gain a sense of ‘what’s in’ this season.
 By studying strategies of others with mad traffic, you start to get the sense for what users are responding to and study how usability changes over time.